 Since 2013, Shared Inquiry has been a featured method of professional development training for English teachers in the Nanshan District.
 Throughout the training sessions—the majority of which have been led by Susan Galbraith, senior international Great Books training consultant, and, more recently, Michael Elsey, president of international Great Books training—teachers get to know and understand the value of Shared Inquiry.
 As they begin to implement the training in their classrooms, their role transforms from teacher-centered lecturing to student-centered leading.
-Over the last six years, nearly 700 public school teachers have completed Shared Inquiry training, with a goal of 1,000 teachers trained by the end of 2019.
+Over the last six years, more than 900 public school teachers have completed Shared Inquiry training, with the goal of training 1,000 teachers.

 About the Great Books Foundation